NXP/flexbuild/docs/nxp_linux_sdk.md

-NXP Linux Debian SDK for i.MX and Layerscape can be built by FlexBuild and be deployed via flex-installer easily.
+NXP Debian Linux SDK for i.MX and Layerscape can be built with Flexbuild and be deployed by flex-installer easily.

 ## How to automatically build all images for i.MX/Layerscape board